zslwyuan/Hi-DMM/README.md

 • It achieves high-performance memory allocation.
 The buddy-tree allocators search the allocable addresses by using bit-vector (BV) computation and maintain the information in parallel.
 Pre-allocation scheme, look-up table and mini-heap are involved to minimize memory allocation latency.

-##The flow of Hi-DMM handling the source code is shown below.
-Detailed user manual and explanation of implementation can be found in Wiki of Hi-DMM: https://github.com/zslwyuan/Hi-DMM/wiki##
+**The flow of Hi-DMM handling the source code is shown below.
+Detailed user manual and explanation of implementation can be found in Wiki of Hi-DMM: https://github.com/zslwyuan/Hi-DMM/wiki**

 <img src="https://github.com/zslwyuan/Hi-DMM/blob/master/Images/compilation.png" width="800"> <img src="https://github.com/zslwyuan/Hi-DMM/blob/master/Images/original.png" width="400"> <img src="https://github.com/zslwyuan/Hi-DMM/blob/master/Images/post_HiDMM.png" width="400">

-##Authors:##
+**Authors:**
 Tingyuan Liang, Jieru Zhao, Liang Feng,
 Sharad Sinha,and Wei Zhang

-##If you have questions or suggestions, please feel free to email us! (tliang at ust dot hk)##
+**If you have any question or suggestion, please feel free to email us! (tliang at ust dot hk)**